empty0845/DetectXiaoZhuan-WeChat/README.md

 ## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the full details at [MIT License](https://opensource.org/licenses/MIT).

 ## **Developers**